 When a Tarot reader is able to tell you, a perfect stranger, what is happening in your life, it seems reasonable to think that Tarot readers are "psychics" and "Tarot is psychic."
 But that isn't true.

-Genuine psychic talent is rare, given at birth to maybe one in ten million people.
+Genuine psychic talent is rare, given at birth to maybe one in a million people.
 Tarot-card reading is learned, and studies can begin at any age.
 While a genuine psychic's abilities and connections are not always on call, Tarot can be practiced, tested, and called upon at will, and no psychic ability is required.
 Tarot takes several years to learn, but, like driving, anyone sufficiently intelligent and motivated can learn it, improving their skills with time.
 Experienced practitioners—mostly mature individuals—can read the cards so accurately that it seems like magic.

 Why Tarot Looks "Psychic"